IRATI/stack/README.md

 #############################################################################

 * 1. Introduction
-* 2. Software requirements
-* 3. Build instructions
+* 2. Build instructions
-* 4. Running and configuring IRATI
+* 3. Running and configuring IRATI
-    * 4.1 Loading the kernel modules
+    * 3.1 Loading the kernel modules
-    * 4.2 The configuration files
+    * 3.2 The configuration files
-    * 4.3 Running the IPC Manager Daemon
+    * 3.3 Running the IPC Manager Daemon
-* 5. Tutorials
+* 4. Tutorials
-* 6. Overview of the software components
+* 5. Overview of the software components

 #############################################################################
 ## 1. Introduction                                                          #